Prop 65 notices range in price from $50,000 to $100,000 and some over $1.5 million! Many companies have been hit two or more times!

 California Proposition 65 Daily Limits for Heavy Metal Consumption

 Interestingly there is no Prop 65 limit for Mercury!
-Corruption pays of nicely for thecriminals at ADA, AMA and big pharma.
+Corruption pays off nicely for the criminals at ADA, AMA and big pharma.

 United States Pharmacopeia (USP) Limit for Nutritional Supplements

 If your label recommends one single daily dose of 500mg, the PPM in your product can not be higher than:

 Mercury = 0.600 ppm